emmt/LocalFilters.jl/docs/src/generic.md

 where `dst` is the destination, `A` is the source, `B` defines the neighborhood, `initial` is a function or the initial value of the state variable, `update` is a function to update the state variable for each entry of the neighborhood, and `final` is a function to yield the local result of the filter given the final value of the state variable.
-The purposes of these parameters are explained by the following pseudo-code implementing the local
+The [`localfilter!`](@ref) method returns the destination `dst`.

-filtering:
+The purpose of arguments `initial`, `update`, and `final` is explained by the following pseudo-code implementing the local filtering:

 ```julia
 @inbounds for i ∈ indices(dst)